-Rates for low speed vehicles are based on the class 10 rate times a factor.
+Rates for low speed vehicles and limited use vehicles are based on the class 10 rate times a factor.
 Refer to the Miscellaneous Motor Vehicles section for rating methods and factors.
 Refer to Rule 22 to determine the vehicle rating group.
-Annual mileage, multicar, continuous coverage, low frequency, and class 15 discounts apply.
+Annual mileage, multi-car, continuous coverage, low frequency, and class 15 discounts apply.
 The merit rating status shall be determined as follows:

-- 1. The merit rating status of operators shall be assigned to low speed vehicles in order of the highest merit rating status, after assignment to other private passenger vehicles on the policy. - 2.
-If only one operator is listed on the policy, the merit rating status assigned to the low speed vehicle will reflect the merit rating status of the operator. - 3.
-If the merit rating status of each listed operator has been used in rating an automobile on the policy, any remaining low speed vehicles shall be assigned the lowest merit rating status of the listed operators.
+1. The merit rating status of operators shall be assigned to low speed or limited use vehicles in order of the

+- highest merit rating status, after assignment to other private passenger vehicles on the policy. - 2.
+If only one operator is listed on the policy, the merit rating status assigned to the low speed or limited use vehicle will reflect the merit rating status of the operator. - 3.
+If the merit rating status of each listed operator has been used in rating an automobile on the policy, any remaining low speed or limited use vehicles shall be assigned the lowest merit rating status of the listed operators.